 If you feel that you may be pregnant and your cramps are caused by embryo implantation, pay attention to your feelings.
 These spasms should never be too painful.
 If they are really unbearable, you should contact your doctor because there could be a major problem.
 Especially, if you normally do not have extreme cramping before your period.

 Or on the contrary, you may see spotting with no cramps.
-Vaginal discharge during egg embedment is usually either light brown or pink in color.
+Vaginal discharge during egg embodiment is usually either light brown or pink in color.
 It may be barely noticeable on a piece of toilet paper and many women have it but never see it.

-What does implantation feels like?
+What does implantation feel like?

 In some women however it remains unnoticed and in other women feel it like pricking sensation,